What story or book do you feel closest to?

 Do certain themes emerge in your work, ideas and topics that seem to keep coming back to you in different forms?

 Absolutely.
 The life stories and experiences of my German-Jewish grandparents, which are integral to my story collection, Quiet Americans, have shown up as well in some of my poems and essays, as well as in an unpublished novel.
-On a broader level, I’d say that memory, family history (my own or my characters’), World War II and the Holocaust, and various matters relating to Judaism/Jewishness are embedded in a considerable chunk of my work.
+On a broader level, I’d say that memory, family history (my own or my characters’), History (with a capital “H”), and various matters relating to Judaism/Jewishness are embedded in a considerable chunk of my work.
 That includes book reviews.
 I suppose that I’m as drawn to reading about these issues as I am to writing about them.

 How does your academic training as an historian influence your writing?